micmejia/bible-dump/AMPC/Mark/Mark 1.md

 But he went out and began to talk so freely about it and blaze abroad the news [spreading it everywhere] that [Jesus] could no longer openly go into a town but was outside in [lonely] desert places.
-But the people kept on coming to Him from [^w]all sides _and_ every quarter.
+But the people kept on coming to Him from all sides _and_ every quarter.